 A Business Comply with Economic Substance Regulations in three phases

-- In the first phase, the National Assessing Authority identifies and assesses the Relevant Activity carried on by the Licensee or Exempted Licensee that are classified under a Business and submission of Economic Substance Notifications by a business to the respective Regulatory Authorities.
+- In the first phase, the National Assessing Authority identifies and assesses the Relevant Activity carried on by the Licensee or Exempted Licensee that is classified under a Business and submission of Economic Substance Notifications by a business to the respective Regulatory Authorities.

-A business should comply with the Economic Substance Regulations by mentioning the exact Core Income Generating Activity and ensure that the gross income of the business is being generated through the legal and right sources and are reported to their respective Regulatory Authority otherwise the wrong information about the gross income of a business can cause them to pay a higher amount of tax to the government of UAE.
+A business should comply with the Economic Substance Regulations by mentioning the exact Core Income Generating Activity and ensuring that the gross income of the business is being generated through the legal and right sources and is reported to their respective Regulatory Authority otherwise the wrong information about the gross income of a business can cause them to pay a higher amount of tax to the government of UAE.
 In short, the Relevant Activity carried out by a business should have a physical presence in the UAE, regardless of its customers.

 Read also : Economic Substance Regulations filing in UAE

 Moreover, in order to comply with these Economic Substance Regulations, the concerned business must give complete information about the Relevant Activities to the Regulatory Authority.
-Failure to undergo compliance will result in imposition of penalties up to AED 50,000 and if the business committed repeated violations it will cause to impose further financial penalties such as the suspension or revocation of the Business license.
-The business organization should also file an Economic Substance Notifications to the respective Regulatory Authority about the Relevant activities performed by that business and failure to submit the Economic Substance Notifications along with the required supporting documents by the mentioned deadline will cause them to pay a penalty of AED 20,000 provided under Article 13 of Decision 57 for failure to provide a Notification.
+Failure to undergo compliance will result in the imposition of penalties up to AED 50,000 and if the business committed repeated violations it will cause to impose further financial liabilities such as the suspension or revocation of the Business license.
+The business organization should also file an Economic Substance Notification to the respective Regulatory Authority about the Relevant activities performed by that business and failure to submit the Economic Substance Notification along with the required supporting documents by the mentioned deadline will cause them to pay a penalty of AED 20,000 provided under Article 13 of Decision 57 for failure to provide a Notification.

 If a business does not comply with the Economic Substance Regulations and if it consistently fails to provide required details and supporting documents to the respective Regulatory Authorities, then the National Assessing Authority will not extend the Business License and in certain situations will liquidate the business.
-This will have a major effect on the country’s economy as it will cause the businesses to cease thus effecting the overall government.
+This will have a major effect on the country’s economy as it will cause businesses to cease thus effecting the overall government.
 In order to avoid negative circumstances the business will comply with the ESR Requirements in order to keep the business management strong which will eventually hamper the functioning of the company.
-In short, a business comply with Economic Substance Regulations in order to stable the economy of the United Arab Emirates.
+In short, a business complies with Economic Substance Regulations in order to stabilize the economy of the United Arab Emirates.

 You should know : Economic Substance Regulations Notification Form

-In conclusion, a Business should comply with Economic Substance Regulations in order to meet the standards set by international competent authorities and in order to prevent the tax planning strategies of the business organizations from being used to undergo exploitation of the loopholes in tax rules and to avoid paying illegal taxations and to ensure a more transparent tax environment in the United Arab Emirates.
+In conclusion, a Business should comply with Economic Substance Regulations in order to meet the standards set by competent international authorities and order to prevent the tax planning strategies of the business organizations from being used to undergo exploitation of the loopholes in tax rules and to avoid paying illegal taxations and to ensure a more transparent tax environment in the United Arab Emirates.

 To get a consultation from Economic Substance Regulations , Contact us now!!